 If a person is found guilty or is convicted of any offence in Victoria, that person’s driver licence or learner permit may be suspended or cancelled.
 For a serious motor vehicle offence, the court must cancel the person's driver licence for a specified period of time.

-For some drink driving offences, the Magistrates’ Court can order the installation of a device in the offender’s car preventing the car from starting if the offender has a blood alcohol reading higher than the legal limit.
+For some drink driving offences, the Magistrates’ Court can order the installation of an interlock device in the offender’s car.
+The device prevents the car from starting if the driver’s blood alcohol reading is higher than the legal limit.

 Sex Offender Registration

-Under the Sex Offenders Registration Act 2004, offenders convicted of certain sexual offences are automatically registered as sex offenders.
+Under the Sex Offenders Registration Act 2004 (Vic), offenders convicted of certain sexual offences are automatically registered as sex offenders.

 For other sexual offences, the court can decide whether or not to register an offender.

 Offenders on the register must keep police advised of changes to their personal details, including their living arrangements or plans to travel outside Victoria.